wcravens/shift-main/WebClient/README.md

 ---

+## Running the pushServer

+The second component of the SHiFT Frontend interface is the pushServer service.
+The service can be found in: `WebClient/frontend/service/transfer`

+To run the service, you may run it one of two ways:

+1. php WebClient/frontend/service/transfer/pushServer.php
+2. From the root directory's `startup.sh` script: `startup.sh -m PS`

+Note that the WebClient must be run along with the pushServer!

+---

 ## Fixing the Shared Library Cache

 When running the WebClient for the first time, it is possible the system will not find our shared libraries.
 To fix such problem: